Blue Penguin Digital Blue Penguin Digital

 3-year cost model (15%)

 Don't compare day-one costs.
-Compare total cost over 3 years including hosting, plugin licences, security updates, developer time for fixes, and the rebuild you'll need when the theme gets abandoned.
-A hand-coded site costs more upfront but typically saves £1,500–£3,000 over 3 years in avoided maintenance, plugin renewals, and emergency fixes.
+Compare total cost over three years including hosting, plugin licences, security updates, developer time for fixes, and the rebuild you'll need when the theme gets abandoned.
+A custom build costs more upfront but typically saves £1,500–£3,000 over three years in avoided maintenance, plugin renewals, and emergency fixes.

 Lock-in risk (10%)

-Can you leave this platform without losing your content, your SEO equity, or your design?
+Can you leave this platform without losing your content, your visibility, or your design?
 Wix and Squarespace own your hosting — you can't take the site elsewhere.
-WordPress is portable in theory but theme-dependent in practice (try moving an Elementor site to a new theme).
-Hand-coded HTML is yours completely — take it to any host, any time.
+WordPress is portable in theory but theme-dependent in practice: try moving an Elementor site to a new theme.
+Custom-built code is yours completely — take it to any host, any time.

 Red flags in platform selection

-- •"We might need a blog someday" — Building for might is expensive.
+• "We might need a blog someday."
+Building for "might" is expensive.
 Build for what you'll actually do in the next 12 months.
-You can always add a blog layer later.
+You can add a blog layer later.

-- •"The agency recommended it" — Agencies recommend what they know.
+• "The agency recommended it."
+Agencies recommend what they know.
 If they only build WordPress, they'll recommend WordPress regardless of whether it fits your use case.
+Ask why, not just what.

-- •"It's free / really cheap" — Free platforms monetise through lock-in, upsells, or forced branding.
-The real cost appears in year 2 when you need features they charge premium rates for.
+• "It's free — or really cheap."
+Free platforms monetise through lock-in, upsells, or forced branding.
+The real cost appears in year two when you need features they charge premium rates for.

 Scenario 1: Growth-focused brochure site

-A physiotherapy practice in Wakefield with 8 service pages, a contact form, and content that changes once a quarter.
+A physiotherapy practice with 8 service pages, a contact form, and content that changes once a quarter.
 They want to rank locally and convert visitors into bookings.
-WordPress adds complexity they don't need with a database, login security, weekly updates, and plugin compatibility checks.
-A hand-coded site loads in under 1.5 seconds, costs nothing to maintain month-to-month, and ranks well because the foundations are clean.
-This is the hand-coded route, and the build path sits in our web design and development service.
+WordPress adds complexity they don't need — a database, login security, weekly updates, plugin compatibility checks.
+A custom build loads in under 1.5 seconds, costs nothing to maintain month-to-month, and ranks well because the foundations are clean.
+This fits our web development service.

 Scenario 2: Editorial-heavy business

-A recruitment agency publishing 3 job posts and 2 blog articles per week.
+A recruitment agency publishing three job posts and two blog articles per week.
 Their marketing team needs to create, edit, and schedule content without a developer.
 This genuinely requires a CMS with an editing interface.
-A lightweight headless CMS (like Craft or Statamic) paired with a hand-coded front-end gives them the editing workflow without the page builder overhead.
+A lightweight headless CMS paired with a custom front end gives them the editing workflow without the page builder overhead.
 WordPress is the fallback if budget is tight — but strip it back to a minimal theme.

 Scenario 3: Hybrid requirements

 A training company with 15 static pages and a dynamic course listings section that staff update regularly.
-The static pages benefit from hand-coded performance.
+The marketing pages benefit from custom performance.
 The course listings need a simple admin interface.
-The solution: build the marketing pages as static HTML and add a small PHP-backed admin panel for the dynamic content.
+The solution: build the marketing pages as static files and add a small admin panel for the dynamic content.
 No full CMS, no page builder — just the editing capability where it's genuinely needed.
-Our Cloud Nine build followed a similar approach.

 Platform selection: common questions